datruq/nodejs/txt/backup-questions.md

 -   modularization: break callbacks into independent functions
 -   use a control flow library, like async
--   use generators with Promises
+-   use generators with Promises (Promises wrap an asynchronous action in an object, which can be passed around and told to do certain things when the action finishes or fails.)
 -   use async/await

 ### Explain the concept of middleware in Node.js?